Landsturm

-During the First World War, the Austrian Landsturm formed 40 regiments totaling 136 battalions in Austria and the Hungarian Landsturm formed 32 regiments totaling 97 battalions.
-They provided 20 Brigades who took to the field with the rest of the army.

 Germany

 Prussia from 1813

-In Prussia after the Prussian Army Reform of 21 April 1813 all the male population from ages 15 to 60 who were capable of military service, who were not in the standing army or the Landwehr, had to respond to the orders of the Landsturm.
-It effectively formed the last national military reserve.
+In Prussia after the Prussian Army Reform of 21 April 1813, all the male population from ages 15 to 60 who were capable of military service and who were not in the standing army or the Landwehr, came under the authority of the Landsturm, which effectively formed the last national military reserve.

 King Frederick William III of Prussia established the Prussian Landsturm as irregular military forces on 21 April 1813 by royal edict – the decree appeared in the Preußische Gesetzessammlung (German: Prussian Code of Law) (pp. 79–89).
-The 1813 edict called for heroic resistance by any means against the Napoleonic invasion.
-As a model and an explicit example, it took the Spanish Reglamento de Partidas y Cuadrillas of 28 December 1808 and the decree of 17 April 1809, known as Corso Terrestre, during the Peninsula War against Napoleonic troops (ref. the introduction, §8, §52).
+The 1813 edict called for heroic resistance by any means against the French invasion.
+As a model and an explicit example, it took the Spanish Reglamento de Partidas y Cuadrillas of 28 December 1808 and the decree of 17 April 1809, known as Corso Terrestre, during the Peninsular War against French troops.

-According to this edict, all Prussian citizens were obliged to oppose the invasion by the enemy using any weapons available, like axes, pitchforks, scythes or shotguns (§43).
-All Prussians were further encouraged to not obey orders by the enemy, but rather to make themselves a nuisance to the Napoleonic troops however possible.
-This was a clear departure from ordinary jus in bello (Latin for Law of War), which commanded the civilian population to obey the orders of the occupying power, and the police forces to assist the occupying power in crushing any uprising.
+According to this edict, all Prussian citizens were obliged to oppose the invasion by the enemy using any weapons available, like axes, pitchforks, scythes, or shotguns (§43).
+All Prussians were further encouraged to not obey orders by the enemy, but rather to make themselves a nuisance to the French troops however possible.
+This was a clear departure from ordinary jus in bello (Latin for "Law of War"), which commanded the civilian population to obey the orders of the occupying power, and the police forces to assist the occupying power in crushing any uprising.
 It did not qualify as an insurgency, but simply as criminal activity.
 The Landsturm edict explicitly stated that it was preferable to risk the danger brought about by the furies of an armed population rather than to let the enemy have control over the situation.
 Légitime défense "justified the use of all means" (§7), including chaos.

 The edict was modified less than three months later on 17 July 1813 and was purified of its subversive content relative to the laws of war.
-The war then took place according to the standard rules of conventional warfare.
-Carl Schmitt qualified it as the "Magna Carta of the partisan".
-Despite its not being put to practice, fascist jurists considered it in a 1962 lecture in Francoist Spain to be the "official document of the legitimation of the partisan of national defense" and as the "philosophical discovery of the partisan."
+The war then continued according to the standard rules of conventional warfare.
+Carl Schmitt qualified the edict as the "Magna Carta of the partisan".
+Despite its not being put into practice, fascist jurists regarded it in a 1962 lecture in Francoist Spain as the "official document of the legitimation of the partisan of national defence" and as the "philosophical discovery of the partisan".